A Survey on Federated Unlearning: Challenges, Methods, and Future Directions: Introduction

-Building upon the core principles of MU techniques and the concept of RTBF, federated unlearning (FU) has emerged to confront the challenge of data erasure within the domain of federated learning (FL) settings \cite{kairouz2021advances}.
-In an FL system, multiple clients locally train their machine learning models, which are subsequently aggregated to construct a global model.
+Building upon the core principles of MU and the concept of RTBF, federated unlearning (FU) \cite{cao2023fedrecover,liu2022right,ding2023strategic,tao2024communication,wang2024server,jiang2024towards,guo2023fast,romandini2024federated,qiu2023fedcio,wang2023bfu,yuan2024towards} has emerged to confront the challenge of data erasure within the domain of federated learning (FL) settings \cite{kairouz2021advances,mcmahan2017communication,yang2019federated,zhang2023agrevader,wu2024cardinality}.
+In a typical FL system, multiple clients locally train their machine learning models, which are subsequently aggregated to construct a global model.
 Then the server distributes the updated global model to all clients for training in the subsequent FL round.
 These sequential steps continue to recur until the global model reaches convergence. (see Section \ref{sec:federated_learning} for more details).
-As a result, the objective of FU is to enable the FL model to remove the impact of an FL client or identifiable information associated with the partial data of an FL client, while maintaining the integrity of the decentralized learning process, as illustrated in Figure \ref{fig:FU-scheme}.
-However, in contrast to traditional machine unlearning, the unique characteristics of federated learning introduce certain challenges to the unlearning technique, as outlined below.
+As a result, the objective of FU is to enable the FL model to remove the impact of an FL client or identifiable information associated with a client's partial data, while maintaining the privacy guarantees of the decentralized learning process, as illustrated in Figure \ref{fig:FU-scheme}.
+A formal definition of FU is provided in Section \ref{sec:fu_definition}.